So you need a job and you’re thinking about becoming a mortgage loan officer?

 It’s not for everyone, and there is definitely a lot you need to learn before starting a career in mortgage.
 But once you get a taste of the money you may have trouble walking away, no matter how high the stress and quality of your life.

-Loan Officer Job Description:
+Loan Officer Job Description

-The broker or bank, whoever employs the loan officer, will provide leads, although the quality is usually less than desirable.
-Loan officers need to self-manage their time, and strive to call out up to 100 contacts a day.
-Once a call is successful, and a loan officer is able to retrieve a potential borrower’s information, they need to secure financing for their client.
+Loan officers at smaller shops and independent companies need to self-manage their time, and strive to call out up to 100 contacts a day.
+Once a call is successful, and a loan officer is able to retrieve a prospective customer’s information, they need to secure financing for their client.